eliasc9/godot_sync_spreadsheets/README.md

 # Godot Sync Spreadsheets

-This is a plugin for Godot 4+ that allows to syncronize CSV files with Google Spreadsheets from godot.
+This is a plugin for Godot 4+ that allows to synchronize CSV files with Google Spreadsheets from godot.

-It's usefull for having translations or colaborative databases on Spreadsheets and  syncronize them with your game when you create without downloading on every change, just click a buttom from editor.
+It's useful for having translations or collaborative databases on Spreadsheets and synchronize them with your game when you create without downloading on every change, just click a button from editor.

 ## How install this plugin?